yearn/yETH/SPECIFICATION.md

 - staked yETH (st-yETH): yETH that has been deposited into the staking contract.
 Stakers will effectively receive all yield and slashings from beacon chain
 - Management: trusted with privileged access for limited operations.
 Should eventually be replaced by a smart contract
 - Guardian: trusted with emergency privileges
-- Whitelister: trusted with privilege to whitelist new assets
 - Treasury: benefactor of performance fees

 ## Pool specification
 ### Normal operation